 Figure 20.
 Projected autocorrelation functions for galaxies in different stellar mass ranges.
 Black solid and blue dashed curves give results for our preferred model applied to the MS and the MS-II, respectively.
 Symbols with error bars are results for SDSS/DR7 calculated using the same techniques as in Li et al. (2006).
 The two simulations give convergent results for $M > 6 \times 10^9 M{\odot}$.
 At lower mass the MS underestimates the correlations on small scales but still matches the MS-II for $r_p > 1$ Mpc.
-The model agrees quite well with the SDSS at all separations for $M > 6 \times 10^{10} M{\odot}$, but at smaller masses the correlations are overestimated, particularly at small separations.
+The model agrees quite well with the SDSS at all separations for $M > 6 \times 10^{10} M{\odot}$, overestimating the correlations slightly on small scales, but at smaller masses the correlations are overestimated substantially, particularly at small separations.